 What are the risks?

-Although recent sharp increases in the price of Bitcoin and other cryptocurrencies might make them seem a tempting proposition for investors, it’s vital to remember that they could fall in value just as quickly as they rise.
+Although some investors may see recent falls in the value of Bitcoin and other cryptocurrencies as a buying opportunity, it’s vital to remember that they could fall much further in value.

 One of the biggest issues with cryptocurrencies is that unlike most investments, it’s not a productive asset – like a company that sells things and makes money – so there is no income on your investment, such as dividends or interest.
 This means that when you invest in cryptocurrencies, you’re essentially gambling on whether their value will rise as markets expect them to ultimately end up as a credible currency like sterling or the US dollar, or they will become obsolete and worthless.
 No-one knows what the future holds for digital currencies, as there’s no precedent to go by, so you’re really taking a punt on something that could turn out to be a fad rather than a serious reinvention of money.